Lookmax Analyzer logo

 Are you put-together?

-hair, brows/edges, nails, outfit fit
+hair, brows, nails, outfit fit

 Are you open and confident?